-NOTE: This motorcycle is equipped with an ignition
+This motorcycle is equipped with a starting and an ignition circuit cut-off switch.

-- 1 The engine can be started only under the following conditions: - a.
-The transmission is in neutral. - b The sidestand is up, the transmission is in gear, and the clutch is disengaged. - 2 The motorcycle must not be ridden when the sidestand is down.
+- The engine can be started only under the following conditions: - a.
+The transmission is in neutral - b.
+The sidestand is up, the transmission is in gear, and the clutch is disengaged. - 2.
+The motorcycle must not be ridden when the sidestand is down.

-Before going through the following steps, check the function of the sidestand switch.
+Before going through the following steps, check the function of the sidestand switch and clutch switch.
 (Refer to page 5-12.)

 - 1. Turn the fuel cock to "ON".

-- 2. Turn the ignition key to "ON" and the engine stop switch to "RUN".
+- 2 Turn the main switch to "ON" and the engine stop switch to " \( \sum " \) (RUN)

-- Shift transmission into neutral.
+- 3 Shift transmission into neutral.